BIG-OP01/ffmpeg_png2mp4/README.md

 # ffmpeg_png2mp4
-Convert a large number of pngs to mp4
+Convert large amounts of png to mp4

+Image extensions can be changed ex:jpg

+Video extensions can be changed ex:avi